idrissathiam01/hfjs-chap-1-sharpen-your-pencil-exercise-1/chapter-1-look-how-easy-it-is-to-write-JS.md

 	//If the 'total' is above 25, run the function 'freeShipping'

-var count = 10; //set the variable 'count' to equal 10. while (count > 0) {  //initiate whiel loop, while the variable count is greater than 0.
+var count = 10; //set the variable 'count' to equal 10. while (count > 0) {  //initiate while loop, while the variable count is greater than 0.
 	juggle(); // Run the function 'juggle'
 	count = count - 1; // Update the variable 'count' to substract 1.
 Run loop again.
 }